Andy-Osborne/Recipe-Workshop/testing.md

 #### 404 Page Template

 I verified that the custom 404 page correctly generates and is displayed to the user when they access a view that does not exist.

+#### 410 Page Template

+I have not verified that the page correctly catches the error as I was unable to generate the 410 error.
+I did create a view to test that the 410.html displays correctly.

+#### 500 Page Template

+I verified that the custom 500 page correctly generates and is displayed to the user when they access a view that does not exist.
+I tested this view by adding a recipe, copying the URL, deleting the recipe, then trying to access this URL.

 #### Helper Functions